Federal Financial Institutions Examination Council (FFIEC)

 Can I use Microsoft compliance with SOC standards to meet the FFIEC compliance obligations for my institution?

 To help you meet these obligations, Microsoft supplies the specifics about our compliance with SOC standards as described above.
 However, ultimately, it is up to you to determine whether our services comply with the specific laws and regulations applicable to your institution.
-The FFIEC also advises that “users of audit reports or reviews should not rely solely on the information contained in the report to verify the internal control environment of the TSP.
-They should use additional verification and monitoring procedures as discussed more fully in the Outsourcing Technology Booklet of the FFIEC IT Examination Handbook.”
+The FFIEC also advises that 'users of audit reports or reviews should not rely solely on the information contained in the report to verify the internal control environment of the TSP.
+They should use other verification and monitoring procedures as discussed more fully in the Outsourcing Technology Booklet of the FFIEC IT Examination Handbook.'

 - Federal Financial Institutions Examination Council (FFIEC)